roboticsoutreach/tools/README.md

 * Connect the board to the computer via a USB-to-serial cable plugged into the 6-pin header in the corner.
 (TODO: pinout?)
 * Power the board through its 12V terminals.
 * Run `bin/pbv4-flash-fw` as described below.
+* Power-cycle the board to boot the new firmware.

 ### `pbv4-flash-fw`